Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 There is more to learn, for instance negative numbers in twos-complement or ones-complement and how they behave, but the above will pretty much cover this class.

+### How do we use decimal and binary and hexadecimal numbers in the code

-In the **loop()** code for these patterns we will be doing some shifting and masking (boolean algebra) with hexadecimal numbers to decide which LEDs to light up.
+In the **loop()** code that we will be discussing for these patterns we will be doing some shifting and masking (boolean algebra) with hexadecimal numbers to decide which LEDs to light up.
 This is what the innermost loop in **Oval** looks like:
 ```C
   unsigned int bits = oval_pattern_bits[blink_phase];